wdv4758h/pypy-extradoc/talk/scipyindia2014/talk.rst

 * With CFFI you can call C code from Python and expose Python functions to C

-  - this means that you can create your own C API in pure python !
+  - This means you can create your own C API in pure python !

 * It is now possible to embed PyPy in a C application (uWSGI)